 The writer in the above quoted Post-Intelligencer observed that "few if any craft of her size had done more for the development and advancement of Puget Sound."

-McDonad, Lucile.
-Published by The Sea Chest, the quarterly journal of the Puget Sound Maritime Society, Seattle, WA.
+McDonald, Lucile.
+Published by The Sea Chest, the quarterly journal of Puget Sound Maritime, Seattle, WA.
 March 1983.